-Parameter Description :id The virtual folder ID.
+Parameter Description name The human-readable name of the virtual folder.

-HTTP Status Code Description

-204 No Content The folder is successfully destroyed.

-404 Not Found There is no such folder.
+HTTP Status Code Description 204 No Content The folder is successfully destroyed.
+404 Not Found There is no such folder or you may not have proper permission to delete the folder.